Weile-Zheng/UCB-CS61C/README.md

 Use *Reading Resources* for links to additional readings and reading slides that are the same as S20 but not available on S20 webpage.

-Use *Starters* when for completing labs and projects.
+Use *Starters* for completing labs and projects.
 Clone the repository to your machine.

 External links are included below every week for important concepts that were unclear in lectures.